~ DEMI BRAE CUCCIA ~ Dating Beyond Control -

 Being Demi's advocate for Teen Dating Violence, along with creating

-allows me to continue to gift others with the knowledge that she and I did not have.
+allows us to continue to gift others with the knowledge that she and I did not have.
 Education on TDV would have saved her life.

 312 Elliott Dr. Monroeville PA 15146